erfanian/blink-1-ServerStatus/README.md

 ## Background

 I'm running my blink(1) on a virtual machine guest because the host is unable or unwilling to run/compile the blink(1) binaries.
-The blink(1) USB device is passed through to the guest, and the script uses a small linux program to reset the dongle to deal with strange device access issues.
+The blink(1) USB device is passed through to the guest, and the script uses a small Linux program to reset the dongle to deal with strange device access issues.
 Your mileage may vary on some of the features.

 The serverStatus script uses fping and curl to test a variety of server/port combinations.
 The web_popularity script uses Python to interface with the Google Analytics API.